coinfloor/API/README.md

 ---
 # WatchOrders

 Subscribes/unsubscribes the requesting client to/from the orders feed of a specified order book.
+When subscribing, up to 2000 orders from the top of the book are returned in the response.

 ### Request